- Area Agency on Aging (AAACAP)

 Contact the Area Agency on Aging

-Trained staff is available to contact information for referral agencies or outside service providers to further assist you.
-AAACAP is staffed with bilingual (Spanish) personnel.
+Trained staff is available to provide information for referral agencies and outside service providers to further assist you.
+AAACAP is staffed with Spanish speaking personnel.

 AAACAP is funded in part by Texas Health and Human Services, its services are provided without cost to residents throughout the 10-county CAPCOG region.